CT Scan

-Our hip and knee consultants are leaders in their field, offering expert care for everything from early joint discomfort to complex reconstruction.
-They use the latest technology, including high-resolution imaging and minimally invasive techniques, to ensure precise diagnosis and effective treatment.
-We offer innovative non-surgical options alongside advanced surgical procedures, allowing each patient to receive the most appropriate care for their needs.
-Whether managing arthritis, sports injuries or joint deterioration, our consultants work closely with physiotherapists, sports medicine physicians and pain specialists to deliver coordinated, multidisciplinary care that supports recovery and long-term wellbeing.
+Our consultants offer innovative non-surgical options alongside advanced surgical procedures, providing every patient with the most appropriate care for their unique needs.
+They use the latest technology, including high-resolution imaging and minimally invasive techniques, to ensure precise diagnosis and effective treatment for the best possible outcomes.
+Whether managing injuries, groin pain, hip impingement, or preserving joint health, our hip specialists work closely with physiotherapists, sports medicine physicians, and pain experts to deliver coordinated, multidisciplinary care that supports your recovery and long-term wellbeing.

 Hip arthroscopy is a minimally invasive keyhole procedure used to diagnose and repair damage inside the hip joint.